FransHk/Hotel-guest-demand-prediction/README.md

 </p>
 <br> <h2 align='center'><b>Model information </b></h3> <p align="left">
-The  <a href="model.ipynb"> modelling </a> of this project was done exclusively in Python using Jupyter Notebook, Tensorflow and a host of standard data science packages.
+The  <a href="model.ipynb"> modelling </a> of this project was done in Python using Jupyter Notebooks, Tensorflow and a host of standard data science packages (Scikit, pandas..).
 The Kaggle data was aggregated by open source <a href="https://open-meteo.com/">weather data</a> in Lisbon and Portugese school holidays during that time period.
 Multiple models were implemented.
-Given the (time) serial nature of the booking data, the first model built was an LSTM.
+Given the serial nature of the booking data, the first model built was an LSTM.
 Results of this model were compared to a baseline model (mean guests), a DNN and a simple SVR model.
 The columns 'last_28' and 'last_7' are rolling averages of the specified previous span of days.
 Multiple features were engineered, evaluated and added to the model. </p>

 <div align='center'> <br><img align='center' src="images/data_excerpt.png"  width="700" height="125"> </div>

 <br> <h3 align='center'><b>Model exposure (Flask) </b></h3> <p align="left">
 The model that performed best (DNN) was exported along with its fitted scaler and then exposed using <a href="endpoints.py"> the Flask endpoint </a> using a DTO-model based approach.
-The goal was to build an easily scalable set of endpoints that can easily be maintained or built upon.</p>
+The goal was to build an easily scalable set of endpoints that can easily be maintained and built upon.</p>

 <br> <h3 align='center'><b> Prediction dashboard and backend </b></h3> <p align="left">
 The <a href="Blazor\Hotel Demand Blazor\Hotel Demand Blazor"> .NET backend </a> was written in .NET Core using Blazor and .NET Core WebAPI.
-The DemandService is injected into the dashboard and fetches sets of data used to draw the dashboard front-end.
+The DemandService is injected into the dashboard and fetches forecasting data used to draw the dashboard front-end.
 The Layout and graphing is handled by <a href="https://github.com/radzenhq/radzen-blazor"> Radzen Blazor </a> and the <a href="https://github.com/apexcharts/Blazor-ApexCharts"> Apexcharts Blazor wrapper </a>.
-Microsoft SQL Express + EF are used for storing and retrieving the proprocessed and aggregated Kaggle data, but is not included in this project for ease of reproduction through the <a href="/data"> included .CSV data. </a></p>
+Microsoft SQL Express + EF are used for storing and retrieving the proprocessed and aggregated Kaggle data, but are not included in this project for ease of reproduction through the <a href="/data"> included .CSV data. </a></p>

 ```html
 <ApexChart TItem="Prediction"